 A semi-scandent shrub to about 2m or more, with compound palmate foliage in the style of Schefflera etc. and white flowers in terminal orbicular umbels in late summer/autumn in the style of Hedera and indeed being followed by large dense orbicular clusters of fat black berries.
 The stems are clad in well spaced prickles.
 Found at 1800m on Fanjingshan, Guizhou, China.

 A new form, selected for hardiness on the continent.
 A small tree and one of great presence and exotic appearance.
 The evergreen leaves are corrugated, thick textured and with pale brown tomentum beneath, rich glossy green above and reach up to 30cm long.
 Scented white flowers in clusters produced after hot summers.

 One of the finest shrubs for late summer and autumn flower, this makes a dense large shrub with glossy dark-green foliage.
 Large panicles of pure white flowers cover the foliage late in the season.
 Requires the shelter of a wall away from mild areas.

 'Snow Gum'.
 One of the most beautiful and certainly one of the hardiest of all Eucalypts, suffering little or no damage even in our very coldest winters.
-A small tree with very ornamental smooth patchwork peeling bark in green, grey-green and cream.
-Leathery small leaves on white shoots.
-Slower growing than most, but still gets on with it.
+A small tree with highly ornamental smooth patchwork peeling bark in green, grey-green and cream.
+Leathery blue-green small leaves on white shoots.
+Slower growing than many, but still gets on with it.

 Eucryphia lucida 'Ballerina'